syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/Getting-Started.md

 {% endhighlight %}

-To retrieve the editor contents using Value property in Post Back method,
+To retrieve the editor contents using Value property in Post Back action,

 {% highlight html %}